MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 ## Create new conversation threads

 When your bot is installed in a team, you must create a new conversation thread rather than reply to an existing one.
 At times, it's difficult to differentiate between two conversations.
 If the conversation is threaded, it's easier to organize and manage different conversations in channels.
-This is a form of [proactive messaging](~/bots/how-to/conversations/send-proactive-messages.md).
+Threaded conversation is a form of [proactive messaging](~/bots/how-to/conversations/send-proactive-messages.md).

 Next, you can retrieve mentions using the `entities` object and add mentions to your messages using the `Mention` object.